-- Member State a State that is a contracting party to the Agreement creating the European Union.
-The States that are contracting parties to the Agreement creating the European Economic Area, other than the Member States of the European Union, within the limits set forth by such Agreement and related acts, are considered as equivalent to Member States of the European Union. - MFSA The Malta Financial Services Authority, the supervisory authority of the financial sector in the Republic of Malta. - MiFID II Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments, as may be amended from time to time. - Minimum Holdingthe minimum number of Shares or amount which a ShareholderAmountmust hold at any time in a particular Class in a particular Sub-Fund.

-Minimumthe minimum number of Shares or amount which a ShareholderSubsequentmust subscribe for in a particular Class in a particular Sub-FundSubscriptionwhen subscribing for additional Shares of the relevant Class.
-UnlessAmountotherwise specified in respect of a specific Class in a Sub-Fund in the relevant Supplement, the Minimum Subsequent Subscription Amount is one Share.

-Money Marketinstruments normally dealt in on the money market which are liquidInstrumentand have a value which can be accurately determined at any time.

-NAV Publicationthe next Business Day to a Valuation Day, except if the relevantDayAppendix states otherwise, on which the Net Asset Value is calculated and published.

-Net Asset Value orthe net asset value of the Fund, each Sub-Fund, each Class and each Share as determined in accordance with Section 9 | Valuation and net asset value calculation of the Prospectus.

-- New Shares Shares described in Section 8.6 | Conversion of Shares of this Prospectus. - Non-Member State any State, other than a Member State, in Europe, America, Africa, Asia or Oceania. - OECD the Organisation for Economic Cooperation and Development.

-OECD Member Any of the member states of the OECD.
+MFSA The Malta Financial Services Authority, the supervisory authority of the financial sector in the Republic of Malta.
+MiFID II Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments, as may be amended from time to time.
+Minimum Holding Amount the minimum number of Shares or amount which a Shareholder must hold at any time in a particular Class in a particular Sub-Fund.
+Minimum Subsequent Subscription Amount the minimum number of Shares or amount which a Shareholder must subscribe for in a particular Class in a particular Sub-Fund when subscribing for additional Shares of the relevant Class.
+Unless otherwise specified in respect of a specific Class in a Sub-Fund in the relevant Supplement, the Minimum Subsequent Subscription Amount is one Share.
+Money Market Instrument instruments normally dealt in on the money market which are liquid and have a value which can be accurately determined at any time.
+NAV Publication Day the next Business Day to a Valuation Day, except if the relevant Appendix states otherwise, on which the Net Asset Value is calculated and published.
+Net Asset Value or NAV the net asset value of the Fund, each Sub-Fund, each Class and each Share as determined in accordance with Section 9 of the Prospectus.
+New Shares Shares described in Section 8.6 of this Prospectus.
+Non-Member State any State, other than a Member State, in Europe, America, Africa, Asia or Oceania.
+OECD the Organisation for Economic Cooperation and Development.
+OECD Member State any of the member states of the OECD. отс over-the-counter.

-OTC over-the-counter.

-State